-Ifan was the bard of Ednyfed, Lord of Dinas Bran.
-Ifan was considered by many at court to be of the Tylwyth Teg (Fair Folk), since descriptions of him talk of his jet black eyes, his face being feminely fair with almost transparent skin.
-He was light and light of step and it seems not long for this world.
+Ifan was the bard of Ednyfed, Lord of Dinas Bran, a genius with the harp.
+He was considered by many at court to be of the Tylwyth Teg (Fair Folk), since descriptions of him talk of his jet black eyes, his face being feminely fair with almost transparent skin.
+He was slight and light of step and it seemed not long for this world.
 As a consequence he became known as the ‘Ministrel Fey’.

 Ifan was in love with Myfanwy Fechan, the beautiful daughter of Ednyfed, but she was betrothed to the great knight, Hywel.
-Though an arranged marriage, it was a love match.
-Despite this, Hywel was jealous of Ifan’s love for his wife to be.
+Though an arranged marriage, it was a love match too.
+Despite this, Hywel was jealous of Ifan’s obvious love for his wife to be.
 And blinded by his anger, he mistook Myfanwy’s gentle pity for the bard for love.
 Tragedy was to be the result.

 Quite reasonably alarmed, Hywel and his squires rode out into the Vale of Llangollen to look for Ifan.
 Despite glimpsing him often, astride his white palfrey, they could not catch him, and defeated they returned to Dinas Bran.
 Hywel was, after all, to be married that day.